Main Content start here

 Increasing Affordability for Medical Services

-In recent years, India has experienced a remarkable surge in demand for hospital services, driven primarily by greater affordability of medical care.
-This positive shift can be attributed to government initiatives such as Ayushman Bharat Pradhan Mantri Jan Arogya Yojana, which has issued over 41 crore Ayushman cards.
+In recent years, India has seen a significant surge in demand for hospital services, driven mainly by increased affordability of medical care.
+This positive trend can be attributed to government initiatives such as the Ayushman Bharat Pradhan Mantri Jan Arogya Yojana, which has issued over 41 crore Ayushman cards.

-This transformative program has made healthcare accessible by providing health cover of ₹5 lakh per family per year, leading to over 9.84 crore hospital admissions valued at over ₹1.40 lakh crore.
-Advancements in medical technology, with domestic medtech exports now valued at over $4 billion, have also played a pivotal role in making treatments more cost-effective.
-The affordability factor has significantly contributed to the increased utilization of hospital services.
-The rise in health insurance penetration has further reduced out-of-pocket expenses, providing a financial safety net for millions of families seeking medical treatment.
+This transformative program has made healthcare more accessible by providing ₹5 lakh in health coverage per family per year.
+It has resulted in over 9.84 crore hospital admissions valued at more than ₹1.40 lakh crore.
+Additionally, advances in medical technology, with domestic medtech exports now exceeding $4 billion, have made treatments more cost-effective.
+As a result, the affordability factor has played a significant role in the increased utilization of hospital services.
+The rise in health insurance penetration has further reduced out-of-pocket expenses, providing a financial safety net for millions of families seeking medical care.

-The growing awareness of health issues and the importance of timely medical intervention have also played a crucial role in driving the increased demand for hospital services in India.
-With a greater emphasis on preventive care and early detection, individuals are more proactive in seeking medical assistance, as evidenced by the tens of millions of hospitalizations covered under government schemes.
+Growing awareness of health issues and the importance of timely intervention has also contributed to the rising demand for hospital services in India.
+With an increased emphasis on preventive care and early detection, individuals are becoming more proactive in seeking medical help, as demonstrated by the millions of hospitalizations covered under government schemes.

-Consequently, private hospital chains are expanding their presence to meet this rising demand.
-Major private providers are expected to add over 10,000 beds between 2024 and 2026, backed by investments of more than ₹17,500 crore.
-This expansion not only improves access, adding to the more than 14,000 private hospitals already empanelled under Ayushman Bharat, but also creates employment opportunities.
-The interplay of government policies, technological advancements, and increasing health awareness has effectively increased the affordability and demand for hospital services in India, ensuring that more individuals have access to the medical care they need.
+In response to this growing demand, private hospital chains are expanding their presence.
+Major private providers are expected to add more than 10,000 beds between 2024 and 2026, with investments exceeding ₹17,500 crore.
+This expansion will not only improve access adding to the more than 14,000 private hospitals already empanelled under Ayushman Bharatb but also create new employment opportunities.
+The combination of government policies, technological advancements, and rising health awareness has effectively increased the affordability of hospital services, ensuring that more individuals can access the medical care they need.

 Segmental Insights